stonepros/stone/doc/man/8/rbd.rst

 * read_from_replica=balance - When issued a read on a replicated pool, pick a random OSD for serving it (since 5.8).

-  This mode is safe for general use only since Octopus (i.e. after "ceph osd require-osd-release octopus").
+  This mode is safe for general use only since Octopus (i.e. after "stone osd require-osd-release octopus").
 Otherwise it should be limited to read-only workloads such as images mapped read-only everywhere or snapshots.